aeolus-wind/bayesian_stats_econometrics/README.md

 are starting points for the optimization algorithm that fits the final parameters.
 Note that the wid is an index which indicates whether a data point was collected for a period during the war or in a non-war period and indicates that two models should be fit, one for each period.
+There is a subtle art to choosing the right priors.
+If you choose your priors poorly, your model may not reach the correct final values.
+McElreath has a few procedures for choosing reasonable priors in his book.

 ## Gasoline Prices Dataset